odradev/styks/README.md

 - Blocky Server -  for fetching the latest, signed prices from the CoinGecko API.
-- Onchain smart contracts - `BlockyPriceFeed` and `StyksPriceFeed` for storing and operation the prices onchain.
+- Onchain smart contracts - `BlockyPriceFeed` and `StyksPriceFeed` for storing and operating the prices onchain.
 - `PriceProducer` - offchain component, that is responsible for fetching the latest prices from the Blocky Server and posting them to the `BlockyPriceFeed` contract.